hyperledger/fabric-ca/docs/source/operations_guide.rst

 .. note:: In a production environment, you will probably use your organization's CA
           to get TLS certificates.
 You will have to transfer out-of-band your CA's certificate with organizations that will validate your TLS certificates.
+          Thus, unlike this example, each organization would have its own TLS CA.

 A docker service, such as the one below can be used to a launch a Fabric TLS CA container.